The House of Belonging

 “Man, you know it will!
 At least that!”
 Winslow shouted.

-“We should talk to George,” Cullen stated.
+“We should talk to George,” Cullen suggested, hoping that offering a possible solution would forestall the argument.
 “He’s doing that job in the Village … extra wood there.”

 The old dollhouse wasn’t the only discard from the Helper’s renovation work.
 The new owners wanted matching floors and wood and didn’t care much about saving the old.
 Some of the thicker floor timbers were wide and hard as stone.
-If they made sure the water wouldn’t be an issue, the old wood could be used and cheaper stuff to patch when needed.
+If they made sure the water wouldn’t be an issue, the old wood would serve.

 Nothing came in answer.
 Most of them looked like the dog just swore.